mikejpoole/nd0067-c4-udagram/README.md

 For Submission:
-*    Provide the link to your hosted working Front-End Application in the README
 *    Include a screenshot of your last build in CircleCi (in screenshots folder)
 *    Screenshots of the configuration page of your AWS services (in screenshots folder)